 If you’re lucky enough to call Kamloops home—or planning a trip for the future—you may not know that this town is one giant mountain bike playground.
 Kamloops has long been known for its massive jumps and intense freestyle terrain—and it still is for the expert riders—but more recently it has placed itself on the map as an accessible destination for bikers just starting out, too.
-It's why Ted Morton—an avid mountain biker, trail building advocate, bike instructor, and operator of the Canadian and BC Enduro Series—has chosen to plant his roots here.
+It's why Ted Morton—an avid mountain biker, trail building advocate, bike instructor, and former operator of the Canadian and BC Enduro Series—has chosen to plant his roots here.
 We caught up with Ted as he dished out top areas and trails to ride for those who are newer to the sport as well as folks looking to advance in Kamloops.

 Enduro + Cross-Country Rides

 The Lac Du Bois Grasslands (a.k.a.
 Bachelor to the locals) is the place to go for laps on gentle green and blue trails such as Arizona and Tower Classic.
 This area is also the first to dry up after winter, making it the ideal place to go for spring rides.
 The multi-use trail network here means friends or family who would prefer to run or hike while you work on your biking skills can tag along, too.

 For more cross-country riding, bikers can explore more than 40 km of trails in Kenna Cartwright Nature Park accessing a range of green and blue trails.
 Panoramic views and flowy trails await including Upper Dog Daws, West Vista, and Big Pine.
 Just across the road is the new KBRA Kids Zone at Dufferin Park for family-friendly riding to practice skills and get an intro to the sport.